decaporg/decap-cms/docs/intro.md

 media_folder: "img/uploads" # Folder where user uploaded files should go

 collections: # A list of collections the CMS should be able to edit
-  - name: "post" # Used in routes, i.e.,: /admin/collections/:slug/edit
+  - name: "post" # Used in routes, e.g., /admin/collections/:slug/edit
-    label: "Post" # Used in the UI, i.e.,: "New Post"
+    label: "Post" # Used in the UI, e.g., "New Post"
     folder: "_posts" # The path to the folder where the documents are stored
     create: true # Allow users to create new documents in this collection
     fields: # The fields each document in this collection have